Gianluigi Buffon is a one-off. A once in a generation phenomenon.

-Under his leadership, the Old Lady re-established itself as the leading force in Italian football, winning the seven Serie A titles in a row.
+Under his leadership, the Old Lady re-established themselves as the leading force in Italian football, winning the seven Serie A titles in a row.

-Crucial to their success had been the impenetrable BBBC back four consisting of Buffon, Barzagli, Bonucci and Chiellini, who were widely regarded as the best defensive unit in European football, before Bonucci departed for rivals AC Milan and Buffon packed his bags for the French capital, though they have both since returned.
+Crucial to their success had been the impenetrable BBBC back four consisting of Buffon, Barzagli, Bonucci and Chiellini, who were widely regarded as the best defensive unit in European football, before Bonucci departed for rivals AC Milan and Buffon packed his bags for the French capital, though they later returned.

 Ahead of them, midfielders of the calibre of Andrea Pirlo, Arturo Vidal, Claudio Marchisio, Paul Pogba and Miralem Pjanic, have combined elegance with power, spearheading Juve forward, but it is hard to look beyond the exploits of Vidal and Pirlo.